Resource Strategy for Post-Mask Metal-Only Functional ECO

 2. Post-layout changes.

-The necessary revisions in a functional ECO task depend on the stage of the design project.
-Pre-layout changes involve modifications to the design logic and related implementations of specific design requirements, such as low-power cells, scan chain netlists, P&R data.
-On the other hand, post-layout changes are limited to the metal layers and aim to re-connect available logic resources (referred to as Post-Mask ECO or Metal ECO).
-Figure 1 illustrates the types of data that require fixing.
+Pre-layout changes involve modifications to the design logic and related implementations of specific design requirements, such as low-power cells and scan chain netlists.
+On the other hand, post-layout changes are often limited to the metal layers and aim to re-connect available logic resources (referred to as Post-Mask ECO or Metal ECO).

 Figure 1: Types of data to be revised in a post-mask ECO task